Robert Owen: Textile mills

-Community experiments
+American communal living experiments

-To test the viability of his ideas for self-sufficient working communities, Owen began experimenting in communal living in the United States in 1825.
+To test the viability of his ideas for self-sufficient working communities, Owen began experimenting with communal living in the United States in 1825.
 Among the most famous efforts was the one set up at New Harmony, Indiana.
 Of the 130 identifiable communitarian experiments in the United States before the American Civil War, at least 16 were Owenite or Owenite-influenced.
 New Harmony was Owen's earliest and most ambitious of these.

 Owen and his son William sailed to the United States in October 1824 to establish an experimental community in Indiana.
-In January 1825 Owen used a portion of his own funds to purchase an existing town of 180 buildings and several thousand acres of land along the Wabash River in Indiana.
-George Rapp's Harmony Society, the religious group that owned the property and had founded the communal village of Harmony (or Harmonie) on the site in 1814, decided in 1824 to relocate to Pennsylvania.
+In January 1825 Owen used a portion of his funds to purchase an existing town of 180 buildings and several thousand acres of land along the Wabash River in Indiana.
+George Rapp's Harmony Society, the religious group that owned the property and that had founded the communal village of Harmony (or Harmonie) on the site in 1814, decided in 1824 to relocate to Pennsylvania.
 Owen renamed it New Harmony and made the village his preliminary model for a Utopian community.
+During Owen’s 1824 American tour, New York activist and columnists Cornelius Blatchley shared with him Thomas Jefferson’s 1822 reply to Blatchley’s communitarian pamphlet, illustrating early transatlantic exchange between American and Owenite cooperative ideas.

 Owen sought support for his socialist vision among American thinkers, reformers, intellectuals and public statesmen.
-On 25 February and 7 March 1825, Owen gave addresses in the House of Representatives to Congress and others in the US government, outlining his vision for the Utopian community at New Harmony, and his socialist beliefs.
+On 25 February and 7 March 1825, Owen gave addresses to the House of Representatives in Congress and to others in the US government, outlining his vision for the Utopian community at New Harmony, and his socialist beliefs.
 The audience for his ideas included three former U.S. presidents – John Adams, Thomas Jefferson, and James Madison – the outgoing US President James Monroe, and the President-elect, John Quincy Adams.
 His meetings were perhaps the first discussions of socialism in the Americas; they were certainly a big step towards discussion of it in the United States.
 Owenism, among the first socialist ideologies active in the United States, can be seen as an instigator of the later socialist movement.

 Owen convinced William Maclure, a wealthy Scottish scientist and philanthropist living in Philadelphia to join him at New Harmony and become his financial partner.
 Maclure's involvement went on to attract scientists, educators and artists such as Thomas Say, Charles-Alexandre Lesueur, and Madame Marie Duclos Fretageot.
 These helped to turn the New Harmony community into a centre for educational reform, scientific research and artistic expression.